- Search The Registry

 - Creating Support

 *Arthur Duncan was born on this date in 1933.
 He is a Black Tap Dancer.

-Born in Pasadena, California, Duncan entered show business at age 13, when he was a member of a dance quartet that performed at McKinley Junior High School in Pasadena, California.
-He later entered Pasadena City College to study pharmacy, but left to pursue a career in show business.
+Born in Pasadena, California, Duncan entered show business at age 13, when he was a dance quartet member performing at McKinley Junior High School in Pasadena, California.
+He later entered Pasadena City College to study pharmacy but left to pursue a career in show business.

 Duncan started touring with The Jimmie Rodgers Show and performing on Betty White's 1954 daytime television talk show.
-Also, when Jim Crow segregation was at the forefront of American issues, Duncan, was featured on “The Betty White Show”.
-When she was encouraged to take him off because of J, she politely declined.
-“I'm sorry, but, you know, he stays," White said, according to a PBS biography.
+Also, when Jim Crow segregation was at the forefront of American issues, Duncan was featured on “The Betty White Show”.
+She politely declined when she was encouraged to take him off because of J. “I'm sorry, but, you know, he stays," White said, according to a PBS biography.

-After several years of appearances in Europe, Duncan was discovered by Lawrence Welk's personal manager Sam Lutz, and after appearing as a guest on the show, Welk offered Duncan a permanent spot as a member of his "musical family."
-As a performer on The Lawrence Welk Showfrom 1964 to 1982, which made him the first African American regular on a variety television program.
+After several years of appearances in Europe, Duncan was discovered by Lawrence Welk's personal manager Sam Lutz.
+After appearing as a guest on the show, Welk offered Duncan a permanent spot as a member of his "musical family."
+As a performer on The Lawrence Welk Show from 1964 to 1982, which made him the first African American regular on a variety television program.